xCyberpunkx/DevHive/README.md

    - Creates a symbolic link to make uploaded files publicly accessible.

 5. **Admin Panel (PHP Filament):**
-   - Integrates PHP Filament for an admin dashboard.
+   - Integrates PHP Filament for an admin dashboard
    - Provides functionalities for managing users and roles.
    - Allows administrators to modify admin credentials securely.